jmichaelrutter/Enigma/README.md

 The first algorithm just adds 1 to each character, and the last character is set to the first character in the group

 The second algorithm splits the group of characters in half and swtiches the position of the first and second halves.
 Plus the special characters are swapped with some numbers and vice versa.

+The third algorithm takes the mod of each character and adds or subtracts one to the character depending on the result of the mod.
+So 'a' and 'b' essentially switch places.
+Then I went back and added and subtracted 32 in two spots so that half of the capital letters would mix with the lower case.
+The special characters are just flipped in a sequential order.